-Four proprietary frameworks developed through applied forensic analysis of how agentic AI systems fail — not how they are theorised to fail.
+Four proprietary frameworks developed through applied forensic analysis of how agentic AI systems actually fail in production.
 Each maps directly to regulatory requirements under the EU AI Act, FINMA Guidance 08/2024, and ISO 42001.

 Governance built for autonomous actor behavior.
 Standard governance assumes rule-following.
 Agentic systems operate on goal-based logic — which means every control assumption built for static systems needs to be re-examined.
 The Behavioral Governance Framework provides three interdependent pillars that address how intent is preserved when delegated, where permission boundaries hold under goal-driven logic, and how behavioral drift is detected before it becomes a reportable control failure.